Margarita Cabrera: Work

 Cabrera has stated that these works are intended as an insight into the lives of laborers working in the Mexican appliance factories, or maquiladoras, that produce the real articles just south of the US-Mexico border.
 In the process of creating her soft sculptures, Cabrera often works with displaced immigrants living on the American side of the border.

 Cabrera's use of community involvement in the production of her soft sculptures has led her to create more engaged public artworks.
 Since 2010 she has run workshops on the production of art projects in Arizona and Texas, inviting the participation of new immigrants.

+Cabrera other work includes a permanent public work named Árbol de la Vida: Memorias y Voces de la Tierra which was unveiled in 2019.
+It is a tree sculpture with a diameter of 80 feet.
+The branches support 700 hand made clay sculptures made by members of the San Antonio community.

 Cabrera is an assistant professor in the Herberger Institute for Design and the Arts at Arizona State University.